Video will appear as you scroll through the story

 Thieves in the Temple (Prince, 1990)

 The track opens with a sampled vocal loop and a descending synth line that sounds like something sacred being pulled apart.
-Prince wrote and produced it for the Graffiti Bridge soundtrack, layering his own vocals into a call-and-response with himself.
-The "temple" works on every level: the body, the soul, the home.
+Prince wrote and produced it for the Graffiti Bridge soundtrack after his split with Kim Basinger, layering his own vocals into a call-and-response with himself.
+The "thieves" are the forces that poisoned the relationship, the "temple" is the love itself.
 Listen for the moment the beat drops away and Prince is left alone with his voice.

 Musical Chairs